-Below are some online educational resources that you can use in your classroom to supplement your experience at the planetarium.
+Below are some online educational resources that you can use to supplement your experience at the planetarium.

 NASA Eyes – Free software that lets you and your students explore space.